Madebybrown/meets/README.md

 # **Features**

 - **Navigation Bar**
-    - Visible on all pages to make it easy for user to navigate between pages, displays different options if your logged in or logged out.
+    - Visible on all pages to make it easy for the user to navigate between pages, displays different options if you logged in or logged out.

 *Logged Out*
 ![NavbarLoggedOut](ReadMeAssets/navbarloggedout.png)